joaomrei/GettingAndCleaningData/README.md

 we get 6 new dataframes

-for every dataframe we calculate the mean of every numeric variable (using plyr package): e.g.
+for every dataframe we calculate the mean of every numeric variable grouped by subject (using plyr package): e.g.

 a = ddply(tt_walking_u,.(subject), numcolwise(mean))